Renewable energy in Germany: Wind power

-In 2024, wind power generated a total of 136.4 TWh of electricity and was the largest contributer to Germany's electricity generation.
+In 2024, wind power generated a total of 136.4 TWh of electricity and was the largest contributor to Germany's electricity generation.

 In 2011, the country's installed capacity of wind power was 29 Gigawatts, which was more than doubled in 2024 with 72.7 GW installed.

 Britain has the best potential wind resources in Europe; Germany has far less.
 Nevertheless in the late 20th century Germany built the largest wind power capacity worldwide.
 Volkmar Lauber explains this in terms of seven advantages inside Germany: